foxbow/mixplay/bin/README.md

 ### mprcinit
 utility to create a valid configuration and learn about a remote control.
 This shall move into the web interface.

+### mpstop
+script that will terminate a running mixplayd.
+May become an init script of sorts.

 ### mixplay-hid
 example standalone client that connects to a mixplay server, shows the current title and allows basic commands like the 'mixplay -d' HID interface.